 2. Use a leave in conditioner as well as a normal one.

 Add in a moisture rich leave in conditioner to your routine in order to boost hydration.
 My Coco Licious Coconut Water Leave In Conditioner doesn’t weigh hair down but gives dry and dull hair a much needed shot of hydration which helps to smooth and protect the follicle.

 3. Blast hair with cold water to close the follicle.

 Hot water opens the hair follicle which, if hair is coloured will fade quicker.
 It also means hair is prone to further damage as it is open and breakages will be more likely.
-Blasting with cold water means the follicle will close and stop this happening – similar to splashing your face with cold water to close pores.
+Blasting with cold water means the best services follicle will close and stop this happening – similar to splashing your face with cold water to close pores.